 13.2 Counseling and Psychological Services (CAPS).
 The University offers resources for students having experiences with depression, anxiety, and related conditions.
-See the following link for available services: https://healthcenter.indiana.edu/counseling/ To support graduate students further, the department has arranged for a Counselor in Residence to be available.
-This individual understands the structure of our program and the demands placed on STEM students.
-To arrange meetings with her, please call CAPS and request Melissa Anderson or the Chemistry Counselor in Residence and they will setup your appointment with her - she also holds periodic workshops on topics of importance to graduate students.
+See the following link for available services: https://healthcenter.indiana.edu/counseling/ To support graduate students further, the department has a Counselor in Residence.
+This individual understands our program and the demands placed on STEM students.
+To arrange meetings with her, please call CAPS and request Melissa Anderson or the Chemistry Counselor in Residence and they will setup your appointment with her - she also holds periodic workshops.